Photo of Noble Park train station with giant letters 'NPK' standing outside

 The redesign of Ian Street also addresses an increase in the number of trees and threshold treatments at the Heatherton Road and Mons Parade intersections.
 Street furniture and new surface treatments will refresh and renew Ian Street.

-The Suburban Revitalisation program is providing $680,000 in funding for the project which is currently underway.
+The Suburban Revitalisation program is providing $680,000 in funding for the project, which is underway.
 The project is being delivered in partnership with the City of Greater Dandenong.

 A six-month pilot of community-based tutoring and study support, delivered one night per week during school terms.
 'Students Connect' offered learning support for young people aged 12-20, alongside practical workshops to aid young people’s uptake of education, training, voluntary, and employment support opportunities.